The Open Golf Championship

 The Open Golf Championship is different from other majors in that it is played on a rotation schedule across a number of courses in the UK.
 It is also played on a links golf course which is traditionally near the sea, are near or on dunes, have an uneven surface and sandy soil.

 This is in stark contrast to a lot of ‘modern’ courses or your local golf club which are often set in parkland or woods and carefully manicured.
 The rotation schedule ensures different links courses such as the famous St Andrews course, considered the ‘home’ of golf, get to see the worlds best get the chance to lift the claret jug.

 I have to admit The Open is one of my least favourite tournaments as I have traditionally underperformed here in comparison to other Majors.
 That’s generally because I have to juggle my time on the Golf with other things that are happening.
 When the tournament is on the other side of the pond I can trade it in isolation.

 Playing links Golf

 Golf is a game of confidence as much as anything, so players who are playing well tend to carry that form forward.
-But that said, US based players tend to suffer with the long trip to Scotland.
+But that said, US-based players, tend to suffer from the long trip to Scotland.
 US Golfers are also not used to playing links golf as well.
 But players who arrive early and play in local tournaments tend to perform better.

 A difficult course set up will also provide opportunities, as could the weather.
 The leader after round one has historically only won the title 10% of the time.
 The leader in round two and three, 26% and 46% of the time.